gavollink/cleanpath/README.md

 ## TODO

-Detect EXISTS (as an option).
-CLASSPATH specifically can accept directory names AND jar files (-P) eliminates files.

 At some point, I might upgrade this to use [DJB](https://cr.yp.to/) strings.

-There are MANY features I could add, but this does what I need it to do in less that 1000 lines of C.
+There are MANY features I could add, but this does what I need it to do in just less that 1000 lines of C.

 There is no Makefile because this project is self contained.
 It doesn't even have a header file.

-I haven't used csh since the 90s, but it is possible that for this to be useful under csh (space delimited) that it would need an option to quote individual components on output.
+I haven't used csh since the 90s, but it is possible that for this to be useful under csh, some big adjustements might need to be made.
 If someone asks, I can probably make that happen.

 Far off, I might consider auto-adjusting options based on the environment variable requested.
-For example `cleanpath CLASSPATH -- ...` could invoke different options to the defaults (--exists).
+For example `cleanpath CLASSPATH -- ...` could invoke different options to the defaults (-e) or (-Pf).

-Reach out with suggestions.
+Reach out with requests.

 ## Compile on UNIX